-Topic Use / Users Description IEC TR 80001-2- 9 CD Security Manufacturers, hospitals IEC/TR 80001-2-9 establishes a SECURITY CASE framework and provides guidance to HDOs, MDMs and IT vendors for identifying, developing, interpreting, updating and maintaining SECURITY CASES for networked MEDICAL DEVICES.
-Use of this part of IEC 80001 is intended to bridge the gap between MDMs and IT vendors on one side and HDOs on the other in providing adequate information to support the HDOs RISK MANAGEMENT of IT networks.
-ISO/IEC 12207 DIS Software engineering Manufacturers This International Standard establishes a common framework for software life cycle processes, with well-defined terminology, that can be referenced by the software industry.
+Topic Use / Users Description ISO/IEC 12207 DIS Software engineering Manufacturers This International Standard establishes a common framework for software life cycle processes, with well-defined terminology, that can be referenced by the software industry.
 It contains processes, activities, and tasks that are to be applied during the acquisition of a software system, product, or service and during the supply, development, operation, maintenance, and disposal of software products.
-ISO 24748-4 FDIS Software Engineering Manufacturers ISO 24748-4 System and software engineering - Life cycle processes - System engineering planning Final draft for vote ISO 24748 specifies the technical management processes from ISO/IEC/IEEE 15288 that are required to be implemented for planning a systems engineering project.
+ISO 24748-4 FDIS Software Engineering Manufacturers ISO 24748-4 System and software engineering - Life cycle processes - System engineering planning Final draft for vote ISO 24748 specifies the technical management processes from ISO/IEC/IEEE 15288 that are required ISO/IEC 15026- 3 FDIS Software engineering Manufacturers to be implemented for planning a systems engineering project.
 This is a final draft for approval.
-IEC 82304-1 CDV Health Software products Manufacturers IEC 82304-1 Health Software: General requirements for safety Draft for vote.
-This International Standard applies to the safety of health software products designed to operate on general computing platforms and intended to be placed on the market without dedicated hardware.
+ISO/IEC/ 15026-3 Systems and software engineering - Systems and software assurance - Part 3: System integrity levels Final draft for vote This part of ISO/IEC 15026 specifies the concept of integrity levels with corresponding integrity level requirements that are required to be met in order to show the achievement of the integrity level.